 Chris Elliott recently penned an interesting column about discrimination in travel.
 First off, I have to disclose that Chris is a friend, and a colleague who I have the utmost respect for.
 He’s also been a great champion of the rights of disabled travelers, and has interviewed me many times on the subject over the years.
 In short, he’s helped get the word out there about the needs of travelers with disabilities.

-That said, I’m kind of on the fence about a few issues brought to light in his most recent column.
+That said, I’m kind of on the fence about a few issues brought to light in a recent column.

 The column starts off with a complaint from a couple of “active grandparents”.
 Their age isn’t listed, but they sound like my contemporaries, so I’m going to assume they’re in the 50+ age demographic.
 Apparently they made reservations for an active Costa Rica adventure tour, but were subsequently informed by the tour operator that the tour had been “re-aligned” to a 18-39 year old demographic.
 The couple was given the option to continue with the trip, cancel or even rebook on another tour.
 The tour operator even offered to pick up any incidental costs the couple incurred because of changes.